Skip to content

 Professional Liability

-Catherine has been instructed since 2011 in the ‘BCC HAVS Professional Negligence Litigation’ and has represented a number of firms of Solicitors who are being sued for professional negligence arising from their handling of the BCC HAVS compensation scheme.
-She has appeared in a total of 12 contested trials since 2012 and in the Court of Appeal on 2 occasions: see Barnaby v Raleys Solicitors [2014] EWCA Civ 686 and Procter v Raleys Solicitors [2015] EWCA Civ 400.
+Catherine was instructed in the ‘BCC HAVS Professional Negligence Litigation’ (now concluded) and represented a number of firms of Solicitors who were sued for professional negligence arising from their handling of the BCC HAVS compensation scheme.
+She appeared in a total of 14 contested trials from 2012 onwards and in the Court of Appeal on 2 occasions: see Barnaby v Raleys Solicitors [2014] EWCA Civ 686 and Procter v Raleys Solicitors [2015] EWCA Civ 400.

 Selected Cases